5 Tax Breaks for Teachers on World Teachers’ Day (1440 × 600 px)

 3. Deduction for Volunteering?

-• Transportation/Travel: Keep meticulous track of your travel expenses, driving back and forth to where you’re volunteering, or you can use the 14 cents/mile allowed by the IRS.
-If you have to pay for parking and it’s related to your work, then you can deduct it.
+• Transportation/Travel: You can either keep meticulous track of your travel expenses, driving back and forth to your volunteering location, or you can use the 14 cents/mile allowed by the IRS.
+If you have to pay for parking and it’s related to your volunteer work, then you can deduct it as well.

-• Uniforms: If you are required to wear a uniform, you may be able to deduct the cost as part of your volunteer work.
-Please note, though, it can not be something you can wear every day, such as a t-shirt with a logo.
+• Uniforms: If you are required to wear a uniform, you may be able to deduct the cost of the uniform (and the upkeep) as part of your volunteer work.
+However, the uniform is not deductible if you can wear every day, such as a t-shirt with a logo.
+It must be something special and not intended for everyday wear.

 4. Home Office Deduction